-Fortuna has outsourced asset management to its sister company Generali Insurance Asset Management S.p.A ("GIAM").
+Fortuna has outsourced asset management to Generali Insurance Asset Management S.p.A ("GIAM").
 GIAM provides Fortuna with regular reports on the execution of its ESG guidelines and the most important ESG KPIs for the portfolio it manages.
+Starting from 2023, a separate report on the green and sustainable bonds will be provided to monitor the non-financial KPIs performance.

-Approach 2: management of customer assets within fundbased life insurance contracts (investment risks borne by customers)
+Approach 2: management of customer assets within fund-based life insurance contracts (investment risks borne by customers)

 Fortuna has been fully in run-off since 2015 and thus has limited itself to processing its existing insurance portfolio.
 Since then, Fortuna has strived to offer its customers products with an optimum risk/return profile.
 To ensure that this is the case, we will continue to invest in funds that do not formally meet the Group's internal sustainability criteria for investments at their own risk.
-However, if there are concerns about the investment policy of individual funds, there is the option to stop offering them.
-In the event of any necessary adjustment to investment plans, in particular, Fortuna reviews the extent to which funds meet internationally recognised sustainability rules and fund managers comply with international sustainability standards (e.g. UN PRI).
+However, if there are concerns about the investment policy of individual funds, there is an option to stop offering them.
+In the event of any necessary adjustment to investment plans, in particular, Fortuna reviews the extent to which funds meet internationally recognised sustainability rules and fund managers comply with international sustainability standards (e.g. UN PRI) as well as any available classification of the funds (Scope 6, 8, and 9 funds under EU regulation as well as Swiss Climate Score certification if and when available).